zahangir710/dashboard/README.md

 -Among all the pages, only Home page is developed.
     -Home page may have some more graphs and charts like Barchat and Pie chart to make more interesting and complex layout.

+- The chart and Doughnut chart components shows a line chart and doughnut chart respectively using the summary data.

 -Sticky Badboard Topbar with notification, settings, and user avator
     - Notification can be pushed after any changes made to the dashboard and latest few notifications will be shown in the recent       updates component.